 - 1.1 The sponsoring institution and program provide students, faculty, and the public with policies, procedures, and relevant information.
-Policies and procedures must be fair, equitably applied, and readily available. - 1.2 The sponsoring institution and program have faculty recruitment and employment practices that are nondiscriminatory. - 1.3 The sponsoring institution and program have student recruitment and admission practices that are nondiscriminatory and consistent with published policies. - 1.4 The program assures the confidentiality of student educational records. - 1.5 The program assures that students and faculty are made aware of the JRCERT Standards for an Accredited Limited Scope X-ray Machine Operator Educational Program and the avenue to pursue allegations of noncompliance with the Standards. - 1.6 The program publishes program effectiveness data (state licensing examination pass rate, job placement rate, and program completion rate) on an annual basis. - 1.7 The sponsoring institution and program comply with the requirements to achieve and maintain JRCERT accreditation.
+Policies and procedures must be fair, equitably applied, and readily available. - 1.2 The sponsoring institution and program have faculty recruitment and employment practices that are nondiscriminatory. - 1.3 The sponsoring institution and program have student recruitment and admission practices that are nondiscriminatory and consistent with published policies. - 1.4 The program assures the confidentiality of student educational records. - 1.5 The program assures that students and faculty are made aware of the JRCERT Standards for an Accredited Educational Program in Radiography and the avenue to pursue allegations of noncompliance with the Standards. - 1.6 The program publishes program effectiveness data (credentialing examination pass rate, job placement rate, and program completion rate) on an annual basis. - 1.7 The sponsoring institution and program comply with the requirements to achieve and maintain JRCERT accreditation.